 Cocktails You Must Try in New Orleans

-The Sazarac is one of the oldest known craft cocktails and there’s no better place to sit and sip one than in the Sazarac Bar in The Roosevelt Hotel in the Central Business District.
-In 2008, the Sazarac was named the official cocktail of New Orleans, and rightfully so.
+The Sazerac is one of the oldest known craft cocktails and there’s no better place to sit and sip one than in the Sazerac Bar in The Roosevelt Hotel in the Central Business District.
+In 2008, the Sazerac was named the official cocktail of New Orleans, and rightfully so.
 It was originally crafted in 1838 by Antoine Amedie Peychaud of Peychaud’s Bitters.